 The relationship among personal residential structure, contents, and time element flood vulnerability functions shall be reasonable.

-Purpose: Personal residential time element flood vulnerability functions are to account for flood, contents and building characteristics, as well as external factors that affect the ability to repair or replace a structure.
+Purpose: Personal residential time element flood vulnerability functions and flood losses are affected by various flood, contents and building characteristics, as well as external factors that affect the ability to repair or replace a structure.
 The development of personal residential time element flood vulnerability functions is to be supported by historical or other relevant data.

 In coastal areas, the treatment of damaging wave action in personal residential time element flood vulnerability functions may be important.